Chambishi Copper Mine

 ongoing

-Abuse of workers' rights such as long working hours, work 12-hour shifts, compared to the eight-hour shifts outlined in Zambian law and standard in every other copper mining and processing operation in the country.
+Abuse of workers' rights has been reported, including long working hours, 12-hour shifts, compared to the eight-hour shifts outlined in Zambian law and standard in every other copper mining and processing operation in the country.

 Year: 2011Countries: ZambiaRelated: Chambishi Copper Mine